Warlander/warlander.github.io/README.md

 Portfolio is available under https://warlander.github.io

-The Jekyll theme used is Merlot, available at https://github.com/pages-themes/merlot
+The Jekyll theme used is Phantom, available at https://github.com/jamigibbs/phantom